Jawshoeuh/HB-EoS-ASM/moves/README.md

 # Reworked
 Contains moves that had effects in the original game, but with a different type of effect.

+# Special
+These are for moves that require a skypatch to function.
+If you are willing to risk it, these moves can be added WITH their skypatch and asm added.

 # Importing Moves Into Skytemple
 To import these ASM move effects into SkyTemple (1.4.2)...
 1. Apply the ExtractMoveCode patch under ASM->Utility.